Rickaym/manim-sideview/README.md

 <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/images/settings_defaultmanimpath.png"></image>

-### 3. How do I execute a command after the rendering is done?
+### 3. How do I execute a command after the rendering is finished?

-We can use the extension preference `manim-sideview.terminalCommand` which accepts a text field to provide a command to execute after the rendering is finished.
+We can achieve this via the extension preference `manim-sideview.terminalCommand` that accepts a command string.

 <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/images/settings_terminalcommand.png"></image>

+The command is executed in an external terminal as soon as all the rendering is finished.

 You can use the following variables in your terminal command:
 1. `{outputPath}` - the path to the rendered media output (video/image)